Change a device role

 then click one of the following roles:

 Role Description Auto Assign the role that the ExtraHop system identified for the device, which appears in parentheses.
+Attack Simulator Assign to a device that runs breach and attack simulation (BAS) software to simulate attacks in a network.
 Database Assign to a device that hosts a database instance.
 DHCP Server Assign to a device whose main function is processing DHCP server activity.
 DNS Server Assign to a device whose main function is processing DNS server activity.
 Domain Controller Assign to a device that acts as a domain controller for Kerberos, CIFS, and MSRPC server activity.
 File Server Assign to a device that responds to read and write requests for files over NFS and CIFS/SMB protocols.
 Firewall Assign to a device that monitors incoming and outgoing network traffic and blocks traffic according to security rules.
 Gateway Assign to a device that acts as a router or gateway.
 IP Camera

 Assign to a device that sends image and video data through the network, such as security cameras.

 Load Balancer Assign to a device that acts as a reverse proxy for distributing traffic across multiple servers.
 Medical Device Assign to a device that is specifically designed for healthcare needs and medical environments.
 Mobile Device Assign to a device that has a mobile operating system installed, such as iOS or Android.
+NAT Gateway Assign to a device that acts as a Network Address Translation (NAT) gateway.
+A NAT gateway is typically associated with four or more OS fingerprint families or with four or more hardware or vendor makes and models.
+After a device is assigned this role, device properties for software, hardware make and model, and authenticated users no longer appear for the device.
 PC Assign to a device such as a laptop, desktop, Windows VM, or macOS device.
 Printer Assign to a device that enables users to print text and graphics from other connected devices.
 VoIP Phone Assign to a device that manages voice over IP (VoIP) phone calls.
 VPN Gateway Assign to a device that connects two or more VPN devices or networks together to bridge remote connections.
 Vulnerability Scanner Assign to a device that runs vulnerability scanner programs.
 Web Proxy Server Assign to a device that processes HTTP requests between a device and another server.
 Web Server Assign to a device that hosts web resources and responds to HTTP requests.
 Wi-Fi Access Point Assign to a device that creates a wireless local area network and projects a wireless network signal to a designated area.
 Other Assign to a device when the device activity does not clearly identify a single role.

 - Click Save.